-Spokane County Search and Rescue is an all volunteer, non-profit, search and rescue unit operating under the authority of the Spokane County Sherrif's Department.
-The Spokane County Sherrif's Department assigns one full-time Deputy to the unit whose primary function is to coordinate the unit, oversee training and manage search and rescue operations.
+Spokane County Search and Rescue is an all volunteer, non-profit, search and rescue program operating under the authority of the Spokane County Sheriff's Office (SCSO).
+The SCSO assigns one full-time Deputy to the unit whose primary function is to coordinate the unit, oversee training and manage search and rescue operations.

 Frequently Asked Questions (FAQs)

 What is the time commitment to be a SAR Team Member?
-Team members are required to keep all classes/certifications up to date (see requirements) to maintain membership.
+Team members are required to keep all classes/certifications up to date to maintain membership.
+See Join SAR for the list of requirements.
 Individual teams may require additional training hours to remain on their rosters.

 Is there a cost for SAR Academy?
-There is a $50 USD fee, which includes all materials, print-outs, binders and a compass.
+There is a small fee, which includes all materials, print-outs, binders and a compass.

 Ready to get started?

-Click here for more information about joining our team.
+Click here for more information about joining Search and Rescue.